mggg/VoteKit/docs/social_choice_docs/scr.rst

 ~~~~~~~
 A Condorcet method based on indirect victories through "beatpaths."
 If Alice beats Bob
 head-to-head, and Bob beats Charlie, then Alice indirectly beats Charlie.
 A beatpath's
 strength is determined by its weakest link.
+For example, if Alice beats Bob by 2 votes,
+Bob beats Charlie by 4 votes, then the beatpath strength from Alice to Bob is 2.
+Alice
-Alice has a "beatpath-win" over Bob if Alice's
+has a "beatpath-win" over Bob if Alice's strongest beatpath to Bob is stronger than Bob's
-strongest beatpath to Bob is stronger than Bob's strongest beatpath back to Alice.
-The winner
+strongest beatpath back to Alice.
+The winner is the candidate not beaten by anyone via
-is the candidate not beaten by anyone via beatpath-wins.
-Always elects the Condorcet winner
+beatpath-wins.
+Always elects the Condorcet winner when one exists.
+This method is capable
-when one exists.
-This method is capable of producing an output ranking of candidates.
+of producing an output ranking of candidates.

 Score-based